Vaesea/FlixelTux/README.md

 ## Why This Is Being Made
-I decided to make this because I find that I keep making projects and copying the source code of my SuperTux fangame, PepperTux-Haxe.
+I decided to make this because I find that I keep making projects and copying the source code of my very old fangame version of my SuperTux mod, PepperTux, specifically the HaxeFlixel version.

 This will hopefully be a good base for any platformer game, which is why it will have a few branches.